International Travel

 You need a U.S. passport and either a Salvadoran visa or a one-entry tourist card to enter El Salvador.

 • You may obtain a tourist card when you arrive at the airport or seaport from immigration officials for a $12 fee.
-The card is valid for 90 days.
+The card is valid for 90 days or 180 days depending on passport validity and/or purpose of travel

 In June 2006, El Salvador entered into the “Central America-4 (CA-4) Border Control Agreement” with Guatemala, Honduras, and Nicaragua.
-Under that agreement, U.S. citizens who legally enter any of those four countries may travel freely among the other three countries for up to 90 days.
+Under that agreement, U.S. citizens who legally enter any of those four countries may travel freely among the other three countries for up to 90 days total.

 Minors: A U.S. citizen minor present in El Salvador for more than one year is considered a resident of El Salvador.
-To depart El Salvador, a minor resident needs written consent from any parent listed on the child’s birth certificate that is not traveling with the minor.
+To leave El Salvador, a minor resident needs written consent from any parent listed on the child’s birth certificate that is not traveling with the minor.
 The consent form must be notarized by a Salvadoran notary.
-The process to obtain parental travel consent that is accepted by Salvadoran immigration can be lengthy.
+The Salvadoran government will not accept a consent form notarized at the U.S. Embassy.
+The process to obtain the consent can be lengthy.
 Plan ahead if you intend to have your minor child travel without both parents after being present in El Salvador for more than one year.

-HIV/AIDS Restrictions: The U.S. Department of State is unaware of any specific HIV/AIDS entry restrictions or regulations for visitors or for foreign residents of El Salvador.
+HIV/AIDS Restrictions: The U.S. Department of State is unaware of any specific HIV/AIDS entry restrictions for visitors to or for foreign residents of El Salvador.
 Antiretroviral medication with a prescription can be imported for personal use and for the duration of stay.

 Volunteers, Mission Groups, and Non-Profits: Groups bringing donated supplies, equipment, or medicine may experience difficulties with customs.
-To avoid potential problems, clear all donated material with the appropriate Salvadoran government office before arriving in El Salvador.
-To import donated medicines: Contact the Dirección Nacional de Medicamentos (National Directorate of Medications) via email at donaciones@medicamentos.gob.sv
+Groups should clear all donated material with the appropriate Salvadoran government office before arriving in El Salvador.
+Contact the Dirección Nacional de Medicamentos (National Directorate of Medications) via email at donaciones@medicamentos.gob.sv to bring in donated medicines.

-The crime threat level in El Salvador is critical and our Travel Advisory warns U.S. citizens of the high rates of crime and violence.
+The crime threat level in El Salvador is high and our Travel Advisory warns U.S. citizens to exercise increased caution due to crime.
 See below for additional information on crime.

 Exercise caution at all times and practice good personal security procedures throughout your stay.